jamesfebin/AIBodh-Website/D2-INTEGRATION.md

-# D2 Diagram Integration for Jekyll
+# D2 Diagram & Comic Integration for Jekyll

-This document explains the D2 diagram integration setup for this Jekyll blog, which automatically converts D2 code blocks to SVG during build time.
+This document explains the D2 diagram and Comic panel integration setup for this Jekyll blog, which automatically converts D2 and Comic code blocks to SVG during build time.

 ## Overview

-The integration uses a custom Jekyll plugin that:
+The integration uses custom Jekyll plugins that:

+### D2 Diagrams:
 - Processes D2 code blocks in markdown files during build
 - Converts them to SVG using the D2 CLI
+- Replaces the code blocks with HTML img tags pointing to the generated SVGs
+- Caches generated SVGs to avoid regeneration on subsequent builds

+### Comic Panels:
+- Processes Comic code blocks in markdown files during build
+- Converts them to SVG using the custom comic CLI (Node.js)
 - Replaces the code blocks with HTML img tags pointing to the generated SVGs
 - Caches generated SVGs to avoid regeneration on subsequent builds